CDMcleod/Java---School-registrar-software/ReadMe.txt

 After hititng next, select the archive file radio button and Browse to the file location.
 Select the compressed zip file of the program, making sure to select the Final Program File within the projects box. click 'Finish' to import the project into your workspace.
-To compile, simply click the green run icon at the top of the IDE beneath the navigation bar.
+Be sure to include all relevant text files to ensure that classes, students, and instructors appear in lists within the User Interface.To compile, simply click the green run icon at the top of the IDE beneath the navigation bar.